skarlekar/WorldHappinessReport/README.md

 The micro service was exposed via an API through AWS API Gateway.

-A front-end Javascript program hosted in S3
+A front-end web application hosted in S3 was used to visualize the data as charts.

 ### Input